 Finishing the Sausage

-More often than not, British sausages tend to be stuffed into casings.
+More often than not, Irish sausages tend to be stuffed into casings.
 Both the Master Taste Tester and I prefer not to use casings.
 The reason is that we generally form the sausages into either patties for breakfast, or cylinders for Toad in the Hole.
 For the sausage patties, I use 2 ounces of the sausage meat.
 For the sausage cylinders, I use 1.5 ounces each of the sausage meat.
 Once I’ve formed the patties and cylinders, I freeze them for a ready supply!

 This morning, the Master Taste Tester had British Breakfast Sausage with Beans on Toast.
-The Beans on Toast may seem strange, but they are a staple in the UK.
+The Beans on Toast may seem strange, but they are a staple in the UK and Ireland.
 According to the Master Taste Tester, the only acceptable Beans are those made by Heinz in England.
 I agree!
 In fact, you can make your own Heinz Beans with this recipe!
 For another British sausage, check out my recipe for Glamorgan Sausages.
 Yum!

-If you liked the recipe for British Breakfast Sausage, please consider rating it and leaving a comment.
+If you liked the recipe for Irish Breakfast Sausage, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.
 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!

 - 1 ½ pounds ground pork